History and Programs

 History

 Articulture was founded in 2000 and supported by members of the community who saw a need for more visual arts programming in the immediate south Minneapolis area.
 Initially running classes and workshops for children and adults out of a church basement, we rapidly grew and moved into a storefront in the Longfellow neighborhood of south Minneapolis.
 As the organization evolved, we added various programs and workshops to better serve the needs of the community.
-In 2008, Articulture moved into the larger space in the Seward neighborhood, which has enabled further growth.
-In 2025 Articulture moved to a new location - to be revealed soon.
+In 2008, Articulture moved into the larger space in the Seward neighborhood, which has enabled further growth, and offered summer camps for children & teens, adult & family classes and workshops, engaged in community projects and Art & Healing and Outreach programs.
+In 2025 Articulture moved its classes to Twin Cities Maker’s site at 3119 E 26th St, Minneapolis, MN 55406.

 Programming

 Our programs uphold our mission of empowering individuals through the process of creating art.
-From our summer camps for children to adult classes that serve a multitude of demographics, each program and project is curated to use art as a form of self-expression.
+From our outreach partnerships to adult classes that serve a multitude of demographics, each program and project is curated to use art as a form of self-expression.
 Our programming seeks to provide opportunities for quality artistic learning on all levels.

 Art and Healing